Written by: Mathieu Debic, Graduate Fellow, Center for Southwest Research and Special Collections

 [Right] Jeanette, one of the CSWR’s Access Desk student workers viewing a photo from the Simeon Schwemberger Photograph Albums Collection (PICT-2016-003)

-In addition to gaining a new and more critical sense of archival collections and their value, Prof. Simon’s students also gained experience in handling fragile archival materials.
+In addition to gaining a new and more critical sense of archival collections and their value, Prof. Simone’s students also gained experience in handling fragile archival materials.
 Many of the photographic materials that Cindy pulled for the demonstration are quite old and require careful handling with gloves.
 Handling and viewing physical these physical objects helped students develop a “felt” sense of the past, and of its connection to the modern world.
 It may be convenient to snap a high-quality photo with your phone camera, but there’s nothing quite like handling the physical things themselves to develop a sense of how photography has changed since its early development in the 19th century.

 For those interested in viewing some of the CSWR’s pictorial collections, NMDC offers several digitized collections.
 To see collections that are not yet digitized, researchers, students, and members of the public are welcome to visit the Anderson Reading Room, open Monday to Friday from 10:00AM – 4:00PM.
 No reservations are necessary – just come curious!